MRZ OCR SDK — for ID Cards, Driver Licenses, Visas, and Passports

 There are also other specific formats depending on the country.
 For instance, French and Portuguese ID cards don’t follow these standards.

-The GdPicture.NET MRZ engine
+The GdPicture.NET MRZ OCR SDK Engine

 No matter if the MRZ lines are small, far away, blurred, partially occluded, skewed or slanted, our implementation can accurately detect and recognize every character.